Revised 15/28 October 2013

 benghalensis, Coleb.
 A- Very small white flowers; 2-3 in umbel; leaves are thick, nearly always terete on a wild, scrambling, pale vine with long internodes.
 India to Malaysia

-cochleata, Blume D for 6" cutting- Shell-like, round, imbricate leaves, flowers cerise with blue tips.
+cochleata, Blume D for 6" cutting- Shell-like (as the name says), round, imbricate leaves, flowers cerise with blue tips.
 Must be planted with support.
 Not often available.
 Peninsular Malaysia, Indonesia

 DISCHIDIA COCHLEATA - Blue tipped cerise flowers